Edward McKnight Kauffer: Career

-Kauffer stopped in Chicago for six months in 1912/1913 and studied at the Art Institute of Chicago.
+On his way to Paris, Kauffer stopped in Chicago for six months in 1912/1913 and studied at the Art Institute of Chicago.
 While there he witnessed the Armory Show, one of the first major exhibitions to introduce the styles of modernism to American viewers.
 This likely had a major impact on Kauffer, who would work in many of the same styles throughout his career.
 He arrived in Paris in 1913 and studied at the Académie Moderne until 1914.

-With the outbreak of the First World War in 1914, he moved to London with his new wife, American pianist Grace (née Ehrlich).
+At the outbreak of the First World War in 1914, he moved from Paris to London with his new wife, American pianist Grace (née Ehrlich).
 Their daughter, Ann (6 October 1920 - 1996) would join the Women’s Auxiliary Air Force in the Second World War and work in photo intelligence alongside Constance Babington Smith, Eve Holiday, and Sarah Oliver, (Winston Churchill's daughter).

-In Paris in 1923 he met the textile designer Marion Dorn (1896–1964).
-He left his wife and daughter and subsequently lived with her in London, from late 1923 to July 1940.
-They married in 1950 and moved to New York until his death in 1954.
+On a visit to Paris in 1923, he met the American textile designer Marion Dorn (1896–1964).
+He left his wife and daughter and subsequently lived with her in London from late 1923.

-Kauffer moved to London upon the start of the First World War, and remained there for most of his career.
+Kauffer remained in London for most of his career.
 He was briefly associated with Robert Bevan's Cumberland Market Group and had a one-man show at the Omega Workshops.
 In Brighton on the south coast, he designed a "novel" mural for the lobby of Embassy Court, a Modernist block of flats designed by Wells Coates in 1935.
 The mural consisted of "monochrome photographs ... printed directly on to a light-sensitive cellulose coating".

 Kauffer may be best known for the 140 posters that he produced for London Underground, and later London Transport.
 The posters span many styles: many show abstract influences, including futurism, cubism, and vorticism; others evoke impressionist influences such as Japanese woodcuts.